EpiphanySoft/oo/Readme.md

 ```

 While this is typically easy to handle (when it is detected), "paranoia code" just makes
-the real code that much more complex.
-Using `Widget`, the `destroy()` method is guarded to
+the overall codebase that much more complex.
+Using `Widget`, the `destroy()` method is
-ensure that secondary calls are ignored.
+guarded to ensure that secondary calls are ignored.

 This is just the start of what `Widget` offers to make classes easier to get right.